JurianB/Unity-Multiplayer/README-Photon.md

 - Inside the Update(), all controls are being called regardless who's the owner so we've got to fix this first.

-- We'll wrap around the Movement() and Shooting() inside the following statement:
+- We'll wrap around the Movement(), Shooting() and health check inside the following statement:
 ```C#
 if (photonView.IsMine)
 {